npolar/filefunnel.js/README.md

 All files are then uploaded in the same request body, with the file name specified as the form field name.

 The following is a list of some limitations with this kind of upload:
- * No support for huge files, as the *total* acceptable size of *all files* is limited by the maximum request body length supported
+ * No support for huge files, as the *total* acceptable size of *all files* is limited by the maximum supported body length
  * Inaccurate progress bars, as there is no way of telling how many bytes of each file has been uploaded
+ * No support for status indicators on a per-file basis (i.e. individual success or failure indicators)
+ * No standardised feedback on resulting location of successfully uploaded files (i.e. *Content-Location* headers)

 #### Chunked upload:
 Adding support for chunked uploads is a bit more complicated than for form-data uploads, but gives a more accurate progress bar on individual files, and allows for bigger file sizes.